powerpoint logo

 On the drop-down menu, select the “Shadows” submenu.

-select the Shadow submenu
+select Shadow

 This submenu contains a large variety of shadow effects.
 Hovering over each option gives you a live preview, so play around with them to see which one you like best.
 In this example, we’ll use the lower-left perspective option.

-select lower left perspective option
+lower left perspective

 Selecting the option will immediately apply the setting to your object.